 Highly Recognized Brands.
-We believe our Malibu, Axis and Cobalt brands are widely recognized in the recreational powerboat industry, which helps us reach a growing number of target consumers.
-For over 30 years, our Malibu brand has generated a loyal following of recreational boaters and water sports enthusiasts who value the brand's premium performance and features.
-Our Axis brand has grown rapidly as consumers have been drawn to its more affordable price point and available optional features.
-Our Cobalt brand has developed into one of the industry's most recognizable and respected brands over its

-50-year history.
-We believe that the appeal of our superior performance and innovative products combined with our history with boating enthusiasts and professional water sports athletes contributes to our brand awareness with dealers and consumers.
-We are able to build on this brand recognition and support through a series of marketing initiatives coordinated with our dealers or executed directly by us.
+We believe our Malibu, Axis, Cobalt and Pursuit brands are widely recognized in the recreational powerboat industry, which helps us reach a growing number of target consumers.
+For over 30 years, our Malibu brand has generated a loyal following of recreational boaters and water sports enthusiasts who value the brand's premium performance and features, while our Axis brand has grown rapidly as consumers have been drawn to its more affordable price point and available optional features.
+We also acquired two well-known brands in Cobalt and Pursuit.
+Cobalt has developed into one of the industry's most recognizable and respected brands over its 50-year history.
+For over the past 40 years, Pursuit has established a premium brand through its extensive dealer network and longstanding commitment to customers.
+We build on our brand recognition and support through a series of marketing initiatives coordinated with our dealers or executed directly by us.
 Our marketing efforts are conducted using an array of strategies, which include digital advertising, social media engagement, advertisements in endemic media and the sponsorship of grass-roots boating and watersport events.
 Additionally, our boats, their innovative features, our sponsored athletes and our dealers all frequently win industry awards, which we believe further boosts our brand recognition and reputation for excellence.
 We believe our marketing strategies and accomplishments enhance our profile in the industry, strengthen our credibility with consumers and dealers, and increase the appeal of our brands.

 Diverse Product Offering.
 We are able to engage consumers across multiple categories within the recreational powerboat industry.
-Malibu and Axis operates in the performance sport boat category, controlling the highest market share.
-Cobalt is the market leader in the 24'-29' segment of the sterndrive category, and has recently expanded its product portfolio beyond traditional sterndrive boats with the introduction of its wake surfing and outboard product lines, increasing Cobalt's addressable market.
-If we complete our pending acquisition of Pursuit, we will also offer products in another major industry category with our entry into the saltwater outboard fishing boat market.
+Malibu and Axis are market leaders in the performance sport boat category, Cobalt operates in the sterndrive category and has also expanded into wake surfing and outboard product lines, and our most recent acquisition, Pursuit, competes in the saltwater outboard fishing boat market with center console, dual console and offshore models.